bnb-chain/zkbnb/docs/protocol.md

-# Zkbas Layer-2 Design
+# ZkBAS Protocol Design

-## Table of contents

 ## Glossary

-- **L1**: layer-1 blockchain(BNB Chain)
+- **L1**: layer 1 blockchain, it is BNB Smart Chain.
-- **Rollup**: layer-2 network (Zkbas)
+- **Rollup**: Zk Rollup based layer-2 network, it is ZkBAS.
-- **Owner**: a user who controls some assets in L2.
+- **Owner**: A user get a L2 account.
-- **Operator**: entity operating the rollup.
+- **Committer**: Entity executing transactions and producing consecutive blocks on L2.
 - **Eventually**: happening within finite time.
-- **Assets in rollup**: assets in L2 smart contract controlled by owners.
+- **Assets in L2**: Assets in L2 smart contract controlled by owners.
-- **Rollup key**: owner's private key used to control deposited assets.
+- **L2 Key**: Owner's private key used to send transaction on L2.
-- **MiMC signature**: the result of signing the owner's message, using his private key, used in rollup internal transactions.
+- **MiMC Signature**: The result of signing the owner's message, using his private key, used in L2 internal transactions.

+The current implementation we still use EDDSA as the signature scheme, we will soon support switch to EDCSA.

 ## Design

 ### Overview

-Zkbas implements a ZK rollup protocol (in short "rollup" below) for:
+ZkBAS implements a ZK rollup protocol (in short "rollup" below) for:

 - BNB and BEP20 fungible token deposit and transfer
 - AMM-based fungible token swap on L2
-- BEP721 and BEP1155 non-fungible token deposit and transfer
+- BEP721 non-fungible token deposit and transfer
-- mint BEP721 or BEP1155 non-fungible tokens on L2
+- mint BEP721 non-fungible tokens on L2
 - NFT-marketplace on L2

 General rollup workflow is as follows:

 - Users can become owners in rollup by calling registerZNS in L1 to register a short name for L2;
 - Owners can transfer assets to each other, mint NFT on L2 or make a swap on L2;
-- Owners can withdraw assets under their control to an L1 address.
+- Owners can withdraw assets under their control to any L1 address.

-Rollup operation requires the assistance of an operator, who rolls transactions together, computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.
+Rollup operation requires the assistance of a committer, who rolls transactions together, also a prover who computes a zero-knowledge proof of the correct state transition, and affects the state transition by interacting with the rollup contract.

 ## Data format